-- 1. Illumination levels must meet or exceed requirements of building codes and fire safety norms for exit lighting. - 2.
-Refer to Table 5-4 for recommend illumination levels for various applications.
+- 1. Illumination levels must meet or exceed requirements of building codes and fire safety norms for exit lighting and the requirements of this document, whichever is greater. - 2.
+Refer to Table 5-4 and Table 5-5 for required illumination levels for various applications. - 3.
+Use the following criteria as maximum factors for calculation of illumination levels: